 Recycling content is not a new concept.
 What is new here is the common back-end structure in XML form and the fact that more than one set of tools, including small, mission-critical custom tools that are explicitly focused on the specific needs of a given project.
 There is no longer any need for one tool to address all of the needs of every company that purchases a license.
 Instead we have a community of tools that is easy to expand or customize without long term lock in or breaking of the model.

-Special attention is given to specifics of the Juniper Networks implementation.
+In this presentation and this paper, special attention is given to specifics of the Juniper Networks implementation.

 Note: Arbortext was purchased by PTC in 2005